pantheon-systems/documentation/source/partials/auth.md

 </Alert>

 Larger agencies with multiple developers using password authentication to login may see access issues across the organization.
 We strongly recommend using SSH keys to avoid potential authentication failures.
-Refer to [Pantheon Organizations FAQs](/organization-faq#why-do-login-attempts-fail-for-all-users-across-my-organization-simultaneously?) more information.
+See [Professional Workspaces](/guides/account-mgmt/workspace-sites-teams/workspaces) more information.